hackclub/camp/README.md

 ## Objective

-The objective of Hack Camp is to simulate a great coding club, where a great coding club is a community of autonomous hackers building things together.
-It is _not_ to figure out how to train others to build great coding clubs.
+The objective of Hack Camp is build an set of materials that allows any hackEDU team member to reproduce an experience that that brings people from no coding knowledge to having the ability, motivation, and confidence to create coding projects with others and continue learning new coding concepts, without the explicit guidance of a teacher.

 ## Daily Planning